 Curtiss Jenny Build Instructions

 This being an intermediate level kit will require some previous balsa building experience while also not requiring the necessity of absolutes in step by step instructions for each individual piece.
 You will want to review the instructions and photo’s prior to starting.
 Always know that I am here for support and can be reached through various channels, also, this build guide and instructional can be added onto and supplemented as needed.
+I’m showing both a diagrammed out format that has some minor revisions recommended but not mandatory and my original format along with to draw upon in the text and photo’s of the build along with below it.

 Wings: